USAFA-Multi-Domain-Lab/METIS/README.md

 - `MONGO_DB` - The DB on the Mongo server where the data for Mongo is stored.
 By default `"metis"`.
 Note, it is unlikely this will need to be changed, except to set up a testing environment.
 - `MONGO_USERNAME` - The username used to authenticate a session with Mongo.
 Instructions for setting up Mongo users are included in the setup instructions above.
 By default `undefined`, which will connect to Mongo without authentication.
 Note, username and password must either both be defined or undefined.
 One cannot be included while the other ommitted.
 - `MONGO_PASSWORD` - The password used to authenticate a session with Mongo.
 Instructions for setting up Mongo users are included in the setup instructions above.
 By default `undefined`, which will connect to Mongo without authentication.
 Note, username and password must either both be defined or undefined.
 One cannot be included while the other ommitted.
-- `PLC_API_HOST` - The hostname for the API that accesses and controls USAFA's cyberrange of simulation PLCs.
-If this is not set, the server will operate as normal, but certain features will not work properly.
-- `API_KEY` - The API key used to access the PLC API.

 An example `environment.json` file is included below: